dbt-labs/dbt-external-tables/README.md

           partitions:
             - name: appId
               data_type: varchar(255)
               vals:         # list of values
                 - dev
                 - prod
-              # macro to convert partition value to file path specification.
               path_macro: dbt_external_tables.key_value
+                  # Macro to convert partition value to file path specification.
-              # this "helper" macro is defined in the package, but you can use
+                  # This "helper" macro is defined in the package, but you can use
-              # custom macro that takes keyword arguments 'name' + 'value'
+                  # any custom macro that takes keyword arguments 'name' + 'value'
                   # and returns the path as a string

-            # if multiple partitions, order matters for compiling S3 path
+                  # If multiple partitions, order matters for compiling S3 path
             - name: collector_date
               data_type: date
               vals:         # macro w/ keyword args to generate list of values
                 macro: dbt.dates_in_range
                 args:
                   start_date_str: '2019-08-01'